 good practice to let your opponents know if you are going to missing

 for a while – especially at the beginning or end of a round.

-- Nudging is not recommended as a prompt for your opponent to play.
+- Nudging is not recommended as a prompt for your opponent to play

-It is also ineffective if they do not have notifications for the game
+as it doesn't have much effect - and no effect if they do not have notifications for the game

 - Resigning games is strictly not allowed.
 First offences will get

 a warning, second cases may result in a ban.
 In extreme cases, such as

 resigning all games in a round, will result in automatic ban of 10 rounds.